 Banjima Native Title Aboriginal Corporation RNTBC (BNTAC) was incorporated in 2013 and is the Registered Native Title Body Corporate for the Banjima People.

 BNTAC also undertakes some Executive Office function under a Benefits Management Structure (BMS).
-Under this structure, BNTAC works closely with Banjima's decision-making bodies to deliver targeted programs that support Banjima culture, build the capacity of Banjima People and promote strong and healthy families.
+Under this structure, BNTAC works closely with Banjima's decision-making bodies to deliver targeted programs through our Member Serivices team that support Banjima culture, build the capacity of Banjima People and promote strong and healthy families.

 The Banjima People are healthy, secure and independent with diverse life choices and the ability to determine their own future.
 The foundation is a proud identity centred on strong culture, community unity and effective governance.